zencart/documentation/content/user/products/wholesale_pricing.md

 The Wholesale Price field is a dash separated list of discounts - either actual prices or percent off discounts.

-If wholesale level 1 customers get 5% off, level 2 get 10% off, and level 3 get 25% off, the value in the Wholesale Price field of the Customer Detail page would be:
+If wholesale level 1 customers get 5% off, level 2 get 10% off, and level 3 get 25% off, the value in the Wholesale Price field on the product editing page would be:

 ```
 5%-10%-25%
 ```

-If the regular price of the item is $20, but wholesale level 1 customers only pay $18, level 2 pay $15, and level 3 pay $12, the value in the Wholesale Price field of the Customer Detail page would be:
+If the regular price of the item is $20, but wholesale level 1 customers only pay $18, level 2 pay $15, and level 3 pay $12, the value in the Wholesale Price field of the product editing page would be:

 ```
 18-15-12
 ```

-If this is a low margin item and all wholesalers only get 5% off, the value in the Wholesale Price field of the Customer Detail page would be:
+If this is a low margin item and all wholesalers only get 5% off, the value in the Wholesale Price field of the product editing page would be:

 ```
 5%